couchbaselabs/marky/README.md

-# marky is a robotic text generator that leverages Couchbase
+# marky is a nonsensical tweet bot that leverages Couchbase

 Looks for a marky-config.clj file in current directory.